zainil-14/employee-management/README.md

 Then You Can

-1) Add Employee
+1) Add Employee- Formate Of Date to be Entered is DD-MM-YYYY.
-2) Update Employee
+2) Update Employee- Formate Of Date to be Entered is DD-MM-YYYY.
 3) Delete Employee
 4) View Employees